Find out how to get there, where to stay, what to do in Bonito (Brazil), and discover how the beauties of this city live up to its name!

 Charming and preserved: this is how we can describe the nature of this little place in Mato Grosso do Sul.
-To account for the uniqueness of Bonito (name that means beautiful in Portuguese), tourism in the region has emerged as one of the most organized in Brazil, always seeking to respect the environment and create sustainable alternatives for the preservation of nature.
-Let’s get to know this city?
+To account for the uniqueness of Bonito (name that means beautiful in Portuguese), tourism in the region has emerged as one of the most organized in Brazil, always seeking to respect the environment and create sustainable alternatives for preserving nature.
+Let’s get to know this city.

 Where is Bonito

 Bonito is located in Mato Grosso do Sul, 297 km from the state capital, Campo Grande.
 See below where Bonito is on the map:

 How to get to Bonito and move around the region